- Spirit Wear

 Student Life* — This committee supports Community Council social activities chosen by the students, as needed.
 There are 2 co-chairs and 1 to 2 committee members per grade comprising a minimum of a 6 person committee.
 Others may be recruited by the committee, as needed, to help with the various events and functions the Student Council plans.
-The chairs attend Community Council meetings every third week and meet with the entire Student Life committee as needed (much of the coordination can be accomplished via email).
+The chairs attend Community Council meetings as needed and meet with the entire Student Life committee twice each year.
 The Student Life Chair(s) will sit on the Executive Board.

 Student Wear* — The role of the Student Wear committee is to order and sell the DHS spirit wear clothing and novelty items.
 They are responsible for maintaining the inventory housed in a storage closet at the school and organize specific sale days throughout the school year.
 The Chairs of this committee sit on the Executive Board.